What is a Certificate of Insurance?

-It is a document from an insured broker evidencing that applicable policies are in effect, names of the insurance companies covering the policies, and the policy amounts.
+It is a document from an insurance broker evidencing that applicable policies are in effect, the names of the insurance companies covering the policies, and the policy amounts.
 The Certificate of Insurance (COI) is forwarded to third parties who require such proof in the course of doing business with the insured.
-The certificate, itself, does not obligate the insurance company to the party to which to which the certificate is given.
+The certificate itself does not obligate the insurance company to the party to which the certificate is given.

 Providing Certificates of Insurance

 When Monroe Community College (MCC) is requested to provide a Certificate of Insurance (COI), it is because that organization wants to obtain proof that MCC is insured to cover any possible accident, damage, injuries that happen during the course of MCC’s time on their property, etc.